evanx/redishub/README.md

 <img src='http://evanx.github.io/images/rquery/rh.png'/>

-Our sustainably free service is limited to a 10MB RAM peak.
-So for example, you can store 250k records averaging 40 characters each, and perform a million of operations a month, across 50 databases, on us.
+Our "10MB" service is free.
+This service bundle includes 10MB peak RAM and 20GB monthly transfer.
+So for example, you can store 250k records averaging 40 characters each, on us.

-So sign up and imagine some cool use cases for storing hot data in memory in the cloud, accessed via HTTP requests, and published via CDN.
+So sign up and imagine some cool use cases for storing hot data in memory in the cloud, publishable in volume via CDN, or kept private:

-- You can create keyspaces that are public, shared or private.
-- "Open" keyspaces have a randomly-generated name that you can keep secret, or share.
+- "open" keyspaces have a randomly-generated name that you can keep secret, or share
-- Your account keyspaces are private by default
+- keyspaces you create on account are strictly privately accessible by default
+- private access is via client certs you have authorised on your account
+- you can publish specific keyspaces for read-only access to the web via CloudFlare CDN
+- "permutable" keyspaces can be shared e.g. for registries, message hubs and metrics aggregators

+Note that client certs are:
+- self-signed e.g. created using `openssl` with your account name as the Organisation (O name)
+- the Organisational Unit (OU name) is the role of the cert e.g. `admin`
+- Our bot will advise the URL of a custom bash script to create client certs using `openssl`
-- Account keyspaces are accessible via client certs you have authorised via our Telegram.org bot.
+- client certs are authorised by account admins via our Telegram.org bot

-If you need it, pricing will be of the order of 50c per month for 30MB RAM i.e. a million records if they average 30 characters each.
-The pricing model is estimated to be par with Digital Ocean prices, allowing for resources for our Node servers.
-(Fair warning that this pricing level might not be hosted on Digital Ocean or AWS.)
+The service is intended to be priced roughly according to Digital Ocean infrastructure costs, as a market indicator.
+Your account can be topped up via virtual currency where "50MB" bundles are roughly 50c USD per month.

 Documentation: https://github.com/evanx/rquery